 I received my first Master of Arts degree from Loyola College of Maryland and my Doctorate of Philosophy in Clinical Psychology from the Fielding Graduate University.
 I have received additional training in counseling psychology and child/adolescent therapy from Johns Hopkins University.
 I am a Licensed Psychologist in the State of Maryland and a Licensed Professional Counselor in the State of Maryland & Pennsylvania.
 I am a National Board Certified Counselor and a member of the American Psychological Association.
-Additionally, I am an approved supervisor for LGCP’s in training.
-I also practice EMDR with select clients.
+Additionally, I am an approved supervisor for LGPC’s in training.

 EMDR – Eye Movement Desensitization and Reprocessing